-(Student's Name), a student in the Work-Based Learning program at (Name of High School) and an employee at (Name of Company) has completed the necessary safety training for the current position of employment.
-The employer certifies that the proper procedures related to the job requirements have been shown to the student and that in the case of an emergency, the student has been given instructions on what to do to resolve the situation.
-The student understands that failure to comply with these safety procedures may result in personal injury or in injury to others.
-The student agrees to follow all the safety rules and regulations of the current employer.
+(Student's Name), a student in the V Work-Based Learning program at(Name of High School) and an employee at (Name of Company) has completed the necessary safety training for the current position of employment.
+The employer certifies that the proper procedures related to the job requirements have been shown to the student and that in the case of an emergency, the student has been given instruction ons on what to do to resolve the situation.
+The student understands the nat failure to comply with these safety procedures may result in person nal injury or in injury to others.
+The student agrees to follow all t he safety rules and regulations of the current employer.
 Student's signature Date

 Employer's signature Date

 WBL Coordinator's signature Date

+WDL Cooldinator 5 signature Duic